 The Canterbury Choir School has been established to enhance the lives of children, ages 8-14, in our community.
 Through music instruction and performance, students develop skills in many areas— personal, social, academic, and spiritual— which will serve them and their community throughout their lives.
 The earlier they learn these skills, the more these are deeply ingrained, opening doors to further study, and to a life of greater richness and joy.

 The students will learn to read music through singing in two rehearsals per week, plus services and an occasional concert.
 They will also learn by studying notation through book work and drills, following the Royal School of Church Music (RSCM) method.
 This work is optional, but most students find it rewarding and enjoyable as they progress through various levels, receiving certificates and medals along the way.
 Students will also have an opportunity to learn to play the piano in a group setting.
 This practice reinforces reading skills and opens the door to more intensive private study, if the student is interested and willing.

-All choristers will meet on Thursdays, 4:15-5:15PM, and Sundays, 2:30-3:30PM in the rehearsal room at the church.
-Optionally, students interested in piano instruction will meet on Wednesdays, 4:15-5:00.
+All choristers will meet on Thursdays, 4:30-5:15PM, and Sundays, 2:00-2:45PM in the rehearsal room at the church.
+Optionally, students interested in piano instruction will also get that opportunity during the Sunday rehearsal time.
 The purpose of meeting frequently is to advance the choristers quickly in all skills needed to become good musicians.
 Practice at home is encouraged for vocalists, and especially piano students.

 Transportation can be arranged for after school rehearsals on Wednesdays and Thursdays with other parents and also with Harbor Transit, which charges 75 cents per ride, to bring children directly to St. John’s.
 Students must be picked up promptly at the end of rehearsal.